-- Threshold regulation from 2021: This has to be done up to the threshold of 10.000 €.
+- Threshold regulation 2021: This has to be done up to the threshold of EUR 10.000.

-- One-Stop-Shop-Procedure (OSS): This has to be done from the threshold of 10.000 € on
+- One-Stop-Shop-Procedure (OSS): This has to be done from the threshold of EUR 10.000 on

 - No change for sales to non-EU third countries

-Example: If a German company sends goods with a turnover value of more than 35.000 € per year to France, the company must register with the French tax office and pay the French turnover tax (20 %) to France.
-If the turnover threshold of 35.000 € is not exceeded, the company pays the German turnover tax (19%) to the German state.
+Example: If a German company sent goods with a turnover value of more than EUR 35,000 per year to France, the company had to register with the French tax office and pay the French turnover tax (20 %) to France.
+If the turnover threshold of EUR 35,000 had not been exceeded, the company paid the German turnover tax (19 %, or currently 16 %) to the German state.

-Furthermore, companies from third countries are currently exempt from tax on goods whose value is less than 22 €.
+Furthermore, companies from third countries were previously exempt from tax on goods whose value is less than EUR 22.

-In addition, traders who have so far fallen below the individual country turnover thresholds, but generate a total turnover of more than 10.000 € in the entire EU area, will have to pay tax on their products in the respective destination country for a cross-border B2C delivery from July 2021 (for more details on the turnover threshold, see "Threshold regulation from 2021 ").
-In addition, the previous tax exemption for goods under 22 € will no longer apply, which means that, as expected, more traders will be subject to tax than is currently the case.
+In addition, traders who have so far fallen below the individual country turnover thresholds, but generate a total turnover of more than EUR 10,000 in the entire EU area, now have to pay tax on their products in the respective destination country for a cross-border B2C delivery (for more details on the turnover threshold, see "Threshold regulation 2021 ").
+A cumulative turnover threshold therefore applies.
+If this threshold is exceeded, traders become liable to pay tax in all EU countries in which they sell products to private consumers.
+In addition, the previous tax exemption for goods under EUR 22 no longer applies, which means that, as can be expected, more traders than before will become subject to taxation.

-Example: If a German retailer sells to private consumers in Spain and his EU-wide turnover is more than 10.000 €, he has to pay the Spanish VAT of 21 % – previously it was 19 %.
+Example 1: If a German retailer only exports to private consumers in Spain and their EU-wide turnover is more than EUR 10,000, they have to pay the Spanish VAT of 21 % – previously it was 19 %.

-Since the sales tax is different in every EU country (from 17 – 27 %), this change can increase the costs for many retailers significantly.
+Since the VAT is different in every EU country (from 17 – 27 %), the change can increase the costs for many retailers significantly.
 In order for a retailer to meet his tax liability in the country in question, the retailer would actually have to register for VAT purposes in the country of destination.
-The OSS procedure has been created to ease the administrative burden this entails.
+To ease the resulting administrative burden, the One-Stop-Shop-procedure (OSS) has been created.

-Threshold regulation from 2021: This has to be done up to the threshold of 10.000 €
+Threshold regulation 2021: This has to be done up to the threshold of EUR 10.000

-From 2021 onwards, an entrepreneur must pay tax on the turnover of products sold to other EU countries not in the country of destination but in the country of origin, provided that it does not exceed the Europe-wide turnover threshold of 10.000 € in one year.
+Entrepreneurs do not have to pay tax on the turnover of products sold to other EU countries in the country of destination, but in the country of origin, if they do not exceed the Europe-wide turnover threshold of EUR 10,000 in one year.

-One-Stop-Shop-Procedure (OSS): This has to be done from the threshold of 10.000 € on
+One-Stop-Shop-Procedure (OSS): This has to be done from the threshold of EUR 10.000 on

-The so-called Mini-One-Stop-Shop-Procedure (MOSS) has been in existence since 2015 and will be expanded into the OSS procedure for online trade in 2021.
-From then on, (online) retailers who sell products to different countries and exceed the EU-wide threshold of 10.000 € must report their sales via the OSS system.
-All EU-wide goods and services in the B2C sector will be listed in the OSS from July 2021.
+The so-called Mini-One-Stop-Shop-Procedure (MOSS) has been in existence since 2015 and has now been expanded into the OSS procedure for online trade.
+(Online) retailers who sell products to different countries and exceed the EU-wide threshold of EUR 10,000 can use the OSS procedure and report their sales through the system.
+All EU-wide B2C goods and services will then be reported in the OSS.

 In addition, retailers will be able to settle their sales tax liability from the different countries directly there by making one payment.
 In Germany, the Federal Central Tax Office provides the system and redistributes the VAT paid to the respective EU countries.

-Example: If a German online retailer sells his goods via an Amazon program (Pan EU or CEE), the products are often stored in a foreign fulfillment center (e.g. in Poland) and sent from there to French consumers.This transaction gives rise to intra-community transfers and purchases (B2B transactions) that cannot yet be represented in the OSS procedure.
-The trader must therefore register for VAT in France if he exceeds the threshold of 10.000 €, or in Germany if his sales remain below 10.000 € throughout the EU.
+Example: If a German online retailer sells his goods via an Amazon program (Pan EU or CEE), the products are often stored in a foreign fulfilment centre (e.g. in Poland) and sent from there to consumers.This transaction gives rise to intra-community transfers and purchases (B2B transactions) that cannot yet be represented in the OSS procedure.
+Traders must therefore register for VAT in the destination country if they exceed the threshold of EUR 10,000, or in Germany if their sales remain below EUR 10,000 throughout the EU.